-- a) the member satisfy the eligibility conditions of the scheme; - b) the member has a contract of employment or for services with a participating employer; - c) the country of residence is declared for each individual at the start of the policy and at each data refresh.
+- a) the member satisfy the eligibility conditions of the scheme - the member has a contract of employment or for services with a participating employer - the country of residence is declared for each individual at the start of the policy and at each data refresh.

-Where individuals are working outside the UK the amount of salary and (if provided) benefit advised at each data refresh must be expressed in pounds sterling.
-The exchange rate will be based on the Bank of England exchange rate and will be fixed at each data refresh.
+Where individuals are working outside the UK the amount of salary and (if provided) benefit advised at each data refresh must be expressed in pounds Sterling.